War in Abkhazia (1992–1993): Ethnic cleansing of Georgians in Abkhazia

 I lived in Abkhazia 15 years ago, in the small town of Akhaldaba, Ochamchire district.
 Abkhaz attacked our village on 16 September 1993.
 It was impossible to hide anywhere from the bullets which rained down on us. ...
 The Russian Cossacks approached me and started to beat me.
 One of these Russian Cossacks approached me and asked me if I have ever had sex with a Cossack.
 He grabbed me and tried to rip off my clothes, after which I started to resist but they hit my head on the ground and started to beat me with AK-47 butts.
 While hitting me all over my body, they yelled, "We will kill you, but we will do so slowly."
 Then they took me to an Abkhaz school where they kept Georgian civilian prisoners.
 There were only Georgians there, women, children and men.
 There were some women who were pregnant, and children of different ages.
 The Battalion of Cossacks kept coming there regularly.
 They took young girls and children and raped them systematically.
 These were children aged 10, 12, 13, and 14.
 They especially targeted children.
 One of the girls there was 8 years old.
 She was taken by different groups of these Cossacks and was raped numerous times.
 I don't know how she managed to survive after so many rapes but I don't want to mention her name in order to protect her identity.
 They also took women but later they started to take elderly women.
 They raped these elderly women in the way which I don't want to go into detail ... it was horrific.

+According to the U.S. Department of State's Country Report on Human Rights Practices 1993, "The Abkhazians also accused the Georgians of human rights violations, including an 'ethnic cleansing' campaign.
+There is little evidence to support allegations of ethnic cleansing, although it is probable that some ethnic Abkhazians were forced to move from Georgian-held territory in isolated instances."